TO THE SHAREHOLDERS

 Independent Directors (IDs)

-On appointment each ID has acknowledged the terms of appointment as set out in theirletter of appointment.
-The terms cover inter alia duties right to access informationdisclosure of their interest / concern dealing in Company's shares remuneration and expensesinsurance and indemnity.
-The IDs are provided with copies of the Company'spolicies and charters of various committees of the board.
+The terms of IDs cover inter-alia duties rights of access to information disclosureof their interest / concern dealing in Company's shares remuneration and expensesinsurance and indemnity.
+The IDs are provided with copies of the Company's policies andcharters of various Committees of the Board.

 In accordance with Section 149(7) of the Act 2013 all IDs have declared that theymeet the criteria of independence as provided under Section 149(6) of the Act 2013 andRegulation 25 of the Listing Regulations.

-The detailed terms of appointment of IDs are disclosed on the Company's website in thefollowing link: www.sundaram-clayton.com/Web%20files/Terms%20of%20IDs.pdf.
+The detailed terms of appointment of IDs is disclosed on the Company's website in thelink as provided in page no. 72 of this Annual Report.

 Separate meeting of Independent Directors

 During the year under review a separate meeting of IDs was held on 22nd March 2021.

 Based on the set of questionnaires complete feedback on Non-Independent Directors anddetails of various activities undertaken by the Company were provided to IDs to facilitatetheir review / evaluation.

 IDs used various criteria and methodology practiced in Industry prescribed by NRC forevaluation of Non-IDs M/s.
 Venu Srinivasan Chairman and Managing Director Dr. LakshmiVenu Joint Managing Director and Sudarshan Venu T K Balaji and Gopal SrinivasanDirectors Chairman of the Board and Board as a whole.

 IDs evaluated the performance of all Non-IDs individually through a set ofquestionnaires.
 They reviewed their interaction during the Board / Committee meetings andstrategic inputs given by them to improve the cyber security framework risk managementinternal controls and contribution to the Company's growth.